City Gate of Capua

+Sculpted head of a man from southern Italy, now in Berlin.
+The head of Frederick II, Holy Roman Emperor would have appeared similar.

 Description and context

 The gateway itself was a Romanesque arch in a façade between two large towers.
 The façade was programmatically decorated with sculptures to glorify the emperor, including one of Frederick himself.

 Medieval Capua was built on the site of ancient Casilinum (while ancient Capua is today Santa Maria Capua Vetere).
 A Roman bridge known as the Ponte Casilino crossed the Volturno from the north.
 Frederick II had a new gate built on the north side of the Volturno before the bridge.
 The gate was built to greet travellers coming from the Papal States.